• Skip to main content

 Alternatives to Hiring a Tax Attorney

-Other professionals out there provide similar tax services to attorneys but may offer more affordable prices—though not always.
+Other professionals out there provide similar tax services to attorneys, but may offer more affordable prices, though not always.
 Here are two of those options and how they differ:

 Certified Public Accountants

 CPAs can help you file your tax return and generally understand your tax requirements.
 But they also provide advice and guidance on your accounting practices and business finances.
 They may help you generate financial reports, create a budget, or plan for the future.
-They do not give legal advice about taxes.

 Enrolled Agents